- May 11, 2018

 Joy 4-All Hotline – callers can hear recorded jokes, poems, stories, and daily doses of kindness just by making a phone call!
 Created by students with those in isolation in mind.
 877-569-4255.

 The Grant Station website has an enormous number of available grants.
 Use their filter to narrow down your search.

 Colorado Department of Economic Development has produced an impressive spreadsheet with links of economic resources (deferral, credit card/line of credit, grants, loans etc.).

 PPP Loan Forgiveness – if you received PPP funding, you may be approaching the time when you have to apply for loan forgiveness.
-Some recent developments you may not be aware of are in the PPP tab below – please red – these are important to know!
+Some recent developments you may not be aware of are in the PPP tab below – please read – these are important to know!
 The forgiveness application form is here.
 If you need assistance with the application, call Epiphany Financial at (303) 359-7041.